Calories Burned Walking vs Running (The Honest Math)

 If running burns more calories per mile and triggers more EPOC, why do so many sustainable fat-loss stories center on walking?
 Three reasons.

 Joint longevity.
-Recreational runners have a 30 to 50 percent annual injury rate.
-Walkers have under 5 percent.
-Injury kills calorie burn directly β€” when you cannot exercise, your weekly burn goes to zero.
+Recreational runners have an annual injury incidence of roughly 30β80% per 1000 hours of running per the van Gent et al. 2007 Br J Sports Med systematic review.
+Walkers have under 5%.
+Injury kills calorie burn directly β when you cannot exercise, your weekly burn goes to zero.

 Running wins on time efficiency, walking wins on sustainability and total volume.
 Best programs use both: 2 to 3 runs for cardio adaptation, 4 to 6 walks for daily volume.
 Pair the macro side with a protein and fat ratio tool so the deficit is not undone by the wrong food.
+Our macro split for fat loss piece walks through the targets.

 Sample 30-Minute Workouts